 Cleansing properly is the foundation of all good skincare routines.
 You’ll likely have your favourite already, but if you’re only using a micellar water or giving your face a scrub in the shower then you’ll need to change tactics.
 Dr Kluk recommends using a gentle cream or gel cleanser morning and night to keep skin looking and feeling fresh - try La Roche-Posay Toleriane Dermo Cleanser, £12.50 or Dr Sam’s Flawless Cleanser, £16, together with a flannel or microfibre face cloth.

 In the morning, once you’ve cleansed, Dr Kluk recommends applying a brightening vitamin C serum to help even out skin tone.
-Serums are the hardest-working part of any routine, and vitamin C provides antioxidant protection to help boost radiance - try Medik8 C-Tetra Serum, £35, or for a stronger formula containing glycolic acid try Murad Vita-C Glycolic Brightening Serum, £72.
+Serums are the hardest-working part of any routine, and vitamin C provides antioxidant protection to help boost radiance - try Skin Proud’s Bright Boost - 2% Vitamin C Serum, £12.95 as an intro to the ingredient, or for a stronger formula containing glycolic acid try Murad Vita-C Glycolic Brightening Serum, £72.

 No skincare routine will give you a glowing and healthy complexion unless it comes with a dose of sun protection - especially if you’re applying products containing vitamin C, or using retinols at night.
 Dr Kluk recommends using a broad spectrum SPF50 UVA/UVB sunscreen in the morning after your serum.